Google’s Open Buildings project maps urban expansion across the Global South

 Google Research has released the Open Buildings 2.5D Temporal Dataset, a project that tracks building changes across the Global South from 2016 to 2023.

 This exceptionally detailed dataset offers a dynamic, year-by-year view of urbanization.
-It captures building construction, growth, and transformation across regions where such detailed data has long been scarce or nonexistent.
+It captures building construction, growth, and transformation across regions where such data has long been scarce or nonexistent.

 John Quinn, a software engineer at Google Research, explained why the project is important: “Not knowing where buildings are is a big problem for lots of practical reasons.
 If you’re creating services or vaccination campaigns or rescuing people after an emergency, this is an issue.”